BSc(hons), MBBS, PhD, EDIC, DICM, FHEA, FFICM, FRCP

-Dr Suveer Singh is Consultant Physician in Critical Care and Respiratory Medicine at the Chelsea & Westminster Hospital, London and Honorary Clinical Senior Lecturer at Imperial College School of Medicine, London.
+Professor Suveer Singh is Consultant in Respiratory and Critical Care Medicine at Royal Brompton Hospital and the Chelsea & Westminster NHS Foundation Trust, London.
+He is Professor of Practice (Respiratory and Intensive Care Medicine) at Imperial College London.

 He qualified from Guy’s and St Thomas Hospitals Medical School, with postgraduate training at Guy’s, King’s College, Royal Brompton, Chelsea and Westminster and Charing Cross Hospitals, London.

 His PhD into mechanisms of microvascular dysfunction in sepsis at the National Heart and Lung Institute, London and further subspecialty training (sleep medicine, ventilation, interstitial lung disease, and advanced bronchoscopy) in Respiratory medicine were at the Royal Brompton Hospital between 1996 and 2002.